sukeesh/Jarvis/README.md

 ![Jarvis](http://i.imgur.com/xZ8x9ES.jpg)

 Jarvis is a simple personal assistant for Linux and MacOS which works on the terminal.
 He can talk to you if you enable his voice.
 He can tell you the weather, he can find restaurants and other places near you.
 He can do some great stuff for you.
-Stay updated about [new functionalities](NEW_FUNCTIONALITIES.md).

 ## Getting Started